 2key Labs is the innovation arm of the 2key network.
-Headed by 2key Chief Scientist Udi Ben-Reuven and managed by 2key CTO eiTan Lavi, 2key Labs is focused on developing breakthrough blockchain technologies to help ensure blockchain's future is truly decentralised, scalable and accessible.
+Headed by 2key Chief Scientist Udi Ben-Reuven and managed by 2key CTO Eitan Lavi, 2key Labs focused on developing breakthrough blockchain technologies to help ensure blockchain's future is truly decentralized, scalable and accessible.

-2key Labs has already developed 3 patent pending technologies that form the basis for the 2key network.
+2key Labs has already developed three patent-pending technologies that form the basis for the 2key network.
 Our revolutionary Multi-Party-State-network technology lets 2key network participants effortlessly interact with smart contracts simply by sharing links through their regular browsers and enables the entire 2key network to easily scale-out.

-Currently, the lab is focused on developing a general purpose Layer 2 (L2) solution for running any smart contract on browser-based Multi-Party-State-Networks (MPSNs).
+Currently, the lab focuses on developing a general-purpose Layer 2 (L2) solution for running any smart contract on browser-based Multi-Party-State-Networks (MPSNs).
 The solution is the lab's main goal for 2020 and includes several pillars.

 The fractal consensus technology introduces the 2key sync nodes.
 These are dynamically appointed blockchain miners, which can be run on regular web browsers of 2key users not participating in the specific contract.
 Sync nodes facilitate the dynamic state-sync resolution between parent nodes and their direct children within state-subgraphs.
-In essence, no transaction sent by a contract participant in the MPSN will be honored, if it wasn’t co-signed by the appointed miners for that participant's nanochain.
+In essence, no transaction sent by a contract participant in the MPSN will be honored, if the appointed miners didn't co-sign it for that participant's nanochain.
 Sync nodes are randomly appointed, and all identities of the parties and miners, as well as the transactions themselves, are encrypted using zero-knowledge methodologies to prevent collusions and biases.
-With fractal consensus, the state-graph of the smart contract being run on the MPSN is actually comprised of multiple nanochains, each syncing only atomic portions of the graph.
-This enables state DAGs of hundreds of millions of transactions between millions of users to run while keeping the number of peers which need to reach consensus constant at any given moment.
+With fractal consensus, the state-graph of the smart contract being run on the MPSN is comprised of multiple nanochains, each syncing only atomic portions of the graph.
+This enables state DAGs of hundreds of millions of transactions between millions of users to run while keeping the number of peers who need to reach consensus constant at any given moment.

-Even with a 2key MPSN supporting contracts with up to hundreds of millions off-chain transactions, at some point these transactions will need to be persisted on chain into the main Layer 1 (L1) blockchain that maintains full public consensus.
-There are three principal methodologies for achieving this goal and 2key Labs is working on the development of all three.
+Even with a 2key MPSN supporting contracts with up to hundreds of millions of off-chain transactions, at some point, these transactions will need to be persisted on chain into the main Layer 1 (L1) blockchain that maintains full public consensus.
+There are three principal methodologies for achieving this goal, and 2key Labs is working on the development of all three.

-We're developing a DAG indexing system, basically an encoding/decoding mechanism, which will enable scanning the contract's DAG and encoding it into a single transaction chain (TXchain).
+Basically, we're developing a DAG indexing system, an encoding/decoding mechanism that will enable scanning the contract's DAG and encoding it into a single transaction chain (TXchain).
 It will then be possible for each TXchain to be sent to L1 as a single transaction.
 The TXchain will be decoded in L1 by a smart contract that will translate it back to the multiple transactions it entails.
-In contracts with up to a few thousand transactions, this approach enables to persist the contract's full state-graph into the main chain with a single transaction.
-For up to a few thousand transactions, this approach is expected to yield greater efficiency, higher speed and lower costs compared with other zero-knowledge methodologies (e.g. zkSNARKs, zkSTARKs).
+For contracts with up to a few thousand transactions, this approach makes it possible to persist the contract's full state-graph into the main chain with a single transaction.
+For up to a few thousand transactions, this approach is expected to yield greater efficiency, higher speed, and lower costs compared with other zero-knowledge methodologies (e.g., zkSNARKs, zkSTARKs).

 This will make it possible to converge into the L1 blockchain very large contracts carried out off-chain, with very little overhead.
 We are currently implementing a POC for 2key voting campaigns, which will enable to run the voting campaigns entirely off-chain.
 In these campaigns, voting will be carried out entirely off-chain within a 2key MPSN and the end results will then be proven and validated using zkSNARKs in a way that enables only valid votes to be counted and persisted on-chain to L1.